pmitros/Science-Fallacies/reporting.md

 of global warming, where academics sought coverage by overstating results.

-This gives a genuine reason to distrust scientists as an authority.
+This gives a genuine reason to distrust the scientific establishment as an authority.

-Consider how we might address issues around science reporting and publicity, both with regards to newspaper reporting, and with regards to popular articles.
+Consider how we might address issues around science reporting and publicity, both with regards to newspaper reporting, and with regards to book publishing and publicity.
+Consider both reporters' incentives and those of scientists.